nanda-kshr/nanda-kshr/README.md

 ---

-**<b>📌 Daily Fact:</b>** August 25th is the day in 1989 that Voyager 2 spacecraft makes its closest approach to Neptune, the outermost planet in the Solar System.
+**<b>📌 Daily Fact:</b>** August 26th is the day in 1977 that the Charter of the French Language is adopted by the National Assembly of Quebec.

 ---